waterbycounty

 What's happening with rivers in Rockingham County right now?

-Rockingham County's primary USGS streamgage on the DAN RIVER is currently reading 312 cubic feet per second — 26% of the long-term mean of 1,202.54 cfs.
+Rockingham County's primary USGS streamgage on the DAN RIVER has a pipeline snapshot of 312 cubic feet per second — 26% of the long-term mean of 1,202.54 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Rockingham County water compare to the North Carolina average?